This article will cover what it means to make a post visible by All patrons aside from selecting a specific tier.

-To help you decide if posting for “All patrons” is best for you, we’re going to break down the following:
+To help you decide if posting for "All patrons" is best for you, we'll go over:

 What is a custom pledge?

-Because they’re not part of a tier, they aren’t tracked for benefits and won’t have access to certain benefits, like Discord roles.
+Because they're not part of a tier, they aren't tracked for benefits and won't access certain benefits, like Discord roles.

 Why is $1 the minimum?

-For example, If patrons are paying $15 USD a month, but aren’t in your $15 tier, whether or not you honor the payment amount given by patrons is entirely up to you.
+For example, a patron can pay $15 USD a month, but not be in your $15 tier.
+Whether or not you want to give this patron benefits assigned to your $15 tier is entirely up to you.
 Many creators require patrons to be within a tier to receive benefits.
-Learn how to get a list of patrons who’ve created a custom pledge here.
+You can review your custom pledge patrons on your Relationship Manager.